-I just spent the last few days at Podfest Expo in Orlando, Florida, which is considered the largest conference for independent podcasters in the world (note: Podcast Movement is probably the largest podcast conference dedicated to podcasting, but not necessarily focused on independent podcasters like Podfest Expo).
-While podcasting has always been seen as a niche tool which may or may not be relevant from a marketing perspective, with every year we see more and more content creators and companies leveraging podcasting for business.
-I also have been investing more time into my Maximize Your Social Influence podcast and as I listen to other podcasts listed in my Top 10 Social Media Marketing Podcasts post, I thought it was time to convince you to consider podcasting for business through this post on podcast statistics.
+While podcasting has always been seen as a niche tool which may or may not be relevant from a marketing perspective, with every year we see more and more content creators and brands leveraging podcasting for business.
+I also have been investing more time into my own Your Digital Marketing Coach podcast and as I listen to other podcasts listed in my 11 Best Social Media Marketing Podcasts post, I thought it was time to convince you to consider podcasting for business through this post on podcast statistics.

-Let’s now take a step back in history to put podcasting in perspective before we consider the latest podcast statistics.
+Let’s now take a step back in history to put the current podcast industry in perspective before we consider the latest podcast statistics.

 I might be aging myself here as a GenXer, but most of us who are a little bit older remember the days when families would gather around the radio to hear various programs.
 These could have been news, politics, weather, religious programming, or good old-fashioned fun.
-Parents and kids would fight over the radio dial, just like they did the TV remote.
-Want to know what the traffic is like driving into work?
-Turn on the radio.
+Parents and kids would fight over what station to listen to, just like they did the TV remote.

-While radio still remains relevant today (witness the news and traffic programs during rush hour), increasingly people are turning to a new source of audio content: Podcasting.
+The times are a changin’, though.
+Increasingly people are turning to a new source of audio content that is fighting for share of time: Podcasting.
 Most people consider that the term originates from the fact that, originally, these pre-recorded audio programs were designed for the iPod and MP3 player of yesteryear.
-And originally, they were a very niche media product centered around the independent voices who placed their programs in iTunes.
-But times have since changed, and Podcasts have become a regular part of worldwide media consumption.
-In addition, they have become an opportunity for us as marketers to reach target clientele.
-Let’s look at some podcast statistics to consider.
+And originally, they were a very niche media product centered around the independent voices who placed their programs in Apple iTunes.

 That’s more languages than most social networks have available.
 And it isn’t surprising, considering that in order to make a podcast all you really need is a way to record and edit audio, and a way to distribute it.
 This means that anywhere you can find high-speed internet access and consistent electricity, people with something to say can easily produce content.
 One can only assume that there are podcasts available in more languages, given the spread of internet access worldwide.